D. K. Khullar: Biography

-Khullar is a member of the Expedition Commission of the International Mountaineering and Climbing Federation, Berne, Swtizerland.
+Khullar is a member of the Expedition Commission of the International Mountaineering and Climbing Federation, Berne, Switzerland.
 He is the author of several books on mountaineering and international politics and has co-authored the second book written by Bachendri Pal in 2006 about the Trans-Himalayan all-women expedition of 1997.
-Some of his other publications are:
+Khullar lives a retired life in Ambala in Haryana.